shrutikapoor08/devjoke/README.md

 # Dev Joke
 #### Send me a PR if you know a good Dev Joke.
+Q: Why do programmers keep pressing the F5 button?
+A: Because it’s refreshing.

+* * *
 Q: How did the Coder CEO build his company headquarters?
 A: By calling the Constructor();